senthil1099/car-dealership-app/README.md

 # car-dealership-tool
-==car-dealership-app== is a web application developed using django framework.
+**car-dealership-app** is a web application developed using django framework.
 This system offers user-friendly interface to manage car/bike inventory.
 ---
 ## Installation:
     - Create Python Virtual Environment: